sydseter/dungeons-and-daemons/rules/azure-cloud-castle/index.md

  - A computer
  - A list of qr codes that takes the player to the page presenting the characters of the game.

+Disclaimer: The game won't necessarily follow Dungeons & Dragons game rules, but we will work towards incorporating more of the same game dynamics and rules into the game moving forward.
+Currently, the game and rules are to be considered in development and may drasticly change as the work progresses.

 Start the game by selecting a game master to lead the game if the game master hasn't been preselected.
 The game master will use the ["cheat sheet"](/cheatsheets/azure-cloud-castle) to keep track of where to lead the players.